jstowers/Webpage/README.md

 ***Installing and Running Webpack 2.2.1***

-1. In your project directory, install webpack:
+1. In your project directory, install webpack as a development dependency:

         $ npm install --save-dev webpack